 You can download MetaGear on the Mac App Store:

 Built-in calculator app in macOS is not enough?
 Or you don’t like that ugly design?
 Do you need advanced features?
 Then PCalc is for you.
-It contains many designs and layouts with a high level of customization and it supports many of the latest technologies like syncing to iCloud, widget or Handoff with it’s iOS counterpart, so you can start to calculate on iPad and then continue on your Mac – it works really good.
+It contains many designs and layouts with a high level of customization and it supports many of the latest technologies like syncing to iCloud, widget or Handoff with its iOS counterpart, so you can start to calculate on iPad and then continue on your Mac – it works really good.
 PCalc contains many constants (Astronomical, Mathematical, Atomic etc.), Functions (Complex numbers, Trigonometric etc.) and Conversions, including Currency.
 You can even add your own entries.
 But what happens, if I need to reinstal my Mac, to my customizations and custom entries?
-All of these settings (including layouts and keyboard shortcuts) can be exported to a file and after installing PCalc, you can simply import your exported file.
+It’s simple: all of these settings (including layouts and keyboard shortcuts) can be exported to a file and after installing PCalc, you can simply import your exported file.

 You can download PCalc on the Mac App Store: